Vonage Video API archiving lets you record, save and retrieve sessions.

 When you stop recording an archive, the OpenTok server creates an MP4 file or (in the case of individual stream archives) a ZIP file.
 (See Individual stream and composed archives.)

-When an archive recording starts and stops, events are sent in the clients.
+When an archive recording starts and stops, events are emitted in the clients.
 For example, the

 OpenTok.js library includes archiveStarted